GoogleCloudPlatform/workflows-demos/twitter-sentiment/README.md

 post.
 Score ranges between -1.0 (negative) and 1.0 (positive) and corresponds to the overall emotional leaning of the text.

-You will also calculate and average score for the sentiment of all processed tweets.
+You will also calculate average and minimum sentiment score of all processed tweets.

 ## Enable services